 Student Veteran Awareness Training is offered periodically to interested faculty and staff groups and by request.
-If you would like to know more about training opportunities for yourself or your department, or if you have a student who has identified as a veteran and needs assistance, please contact Military & Veteran Resource Center Acting Director Joe Bitely at bitelyj@gvsu.edu or (616) 331-2597 or the Veterans Network website gvsu.edu/veterans.
+If you would like to know more about training opportunities for yourself or your department, or if you have a student who has identified as a veteran and needs assistance, please contact Military & Veteran Resource Center Director Shane Scherer at scheresh@gvsu.edu r (616) 331-8447 or the Veterans Network website gvsu.edu/veterans.